 Panax ginseng has a long history of use as an athletic performance enhancer in the East.
-In the following four studies, various research teams from around the globe investigated the claims that Panax ginseng might have a beneficial effect on the performance of endurance related activities.
+In the following four studies, various research teams from around the globe investigated the claims from people that buy Panax ginseng that might have a beneficial effect on the performance of endurance related activities.

 Study 1: Anti-fatigue activity of the water-soluble polysaccharides isolated from Panax ginseng C. A. Meyer.
 In a study done out of China’s Northeast Normal University, researchers set out to uncover whether Panax ginseng possessed any anti-fatigue properties for rats who were subjected to a forced swim test.